 For exploring the city, I recommend some comfortable walking shoes like Keds during the summer or these lovely and super comfy boots in the winter.
 Also, shorts and a t-shirt are perfectly fine in the summer, but in the winter, I wore this sweater a ton and some jeans.

-For making some memories, we love our Nikon Coolpix A900 camera for beginners, but for those more advanced, the Fujifilm X-T20 is great for working with a mirrorless camera.
+For making some memories, we love our Nikon Coolpix camera for beginners, but for those more advanced, the Olympus OM-D E-M5 Mark III is great for working with a mirrorless camera (I use this lens too).
 We also loved taking videos on our GoPro Hero 7 to share with family and friends.

 And as the weather can be unpredictable in Budapest, pack a small umbrella for those rainy days.